Rome

 Sicily

-On the island of Sicily, high in the hills above Messina, there is a small, remote village named Savoca.
-Somehow, sort of in the way Stanley discovered Livingstone, I presume, Francis Ford Coppola discovered the village of Savoca and planted Hollywood's flag there.
-He used Savoca to film all the Sicily scenes in The Godfather.
+On the island of Sicily, high in the hills above Messina, Francis Ford Coppola found the rustic village of Savoca and planted Hollywood's flag there.
+He used Savoca to film all the Sicily scenes in The Godfather, The Godfather II, and The Godfather III.

 Bar Vitelli is where Michael Corleone asks Appolonia's father for her hand in marriage.
 It is also the place where I ate the best gelato I had on the trip.